-Sneaking comments into unfinished work, adding questions into half-written Trello boards, making assumptions about barely started presentations and criticising clearly unedited documents doesn’t make you a conscientious boss.
+Sneaking comments into unfinished work, adding questions to half-written Trello boards, making assumptions about barely started presentations and criticising clearly unedited documents doesn’t make you a conscientious boss.
 It gives off an impression of impatience, lack of trust in your employees and ignorance to the continuing work happening around them.

 From an employee perspective, knowing your boss is watching you type out every single word, and waiting to pounce on your next accidental typo, can bring on a serious bout of anxiety, and can slow down that has barely even begun.

 How to fix it: Give your employees a break!
 Let them finish their work before jumping in and amending it, and let them discover any problems and issues for themselves as they work on their first drafts.
 Have faith that they will spot these flaws, and refrain from commenting on anything other than the final product upon completion.
 There’s no benefit to putting your team on edge just to make your point known.

 For some people, their work-life stays at work and their home life stays at home.
 With the shift to working from home, those lines have naturally blurred, but there are still times when privacy needs to come first.